Former Dallas Cowboys/BTW standout Felix Jones will be All-World Awards' featured speaker

 Jones was an All-American as a kick returner at Arkansas in 2007 and the Cowboys’ top pick in ‘08.

-Jones played in the NFL from 2008-13 with his first five seasons for Dallas before finishing his career with the Pittsburgh Steelers.
-He led the NFL with a 5.9 per carry yards average in 2009 and had a career-high 1,250 total yards in 2010.
+Jones played in the NFL from 2008 to 2013 with his first five seasons for Dallas before finishing his career with the Pittsburgh Steelers.
+He led the NFL with an average of 5.9 yards per carry in 2009 and had a career-high 1,250 total yards in 2010.

 During the June 29 banquet, selections for the athlete of the year in 20 varsity high school sports will be announced.
-There also will be winners announced for other awards that honor the top overall athletes of the year, coaches, comeback, inspirational and scholar athletes.
-There also will be a lifetime achievement award winner.
+Winners also will be announced for other awards that honor the top overall athletes of the year, coaches, comeback, inspirational and scholar athletes.
+A lifetime achievement award winner also will be honored.

 Each winning athlete will receive a scholarship along with his or her award.